blinklabs-io/docs/src/content/docs/guides/dingo/003-create-start-up-service.md

 ***

-We can view and verify our dingo.yaml file by running:
+We can view and verify our `dingo.service` file by running:

 ```
-cd /etc/dingo/
-sudo nano dingo.yaml
+sudo nano /etc/systemd/system/dingo.service
 ```

 <br>